-Currently, development in the City pays City and County impact fees resulting in a higher total impact fee payment.
-The ILA as proposed will slightly reduce that disparity.
-It will also assist the City in its efforts to diversify its local economy and its efforts to encourage housing development.
+Currently, development in the City pays City and County in fee payment.
+The ILA as proposed will slightly reduce tha efforts to diversify its local economy and its efforts to encou at disparity.
+It will also assist the City in its

+their regular scheduled Commission meeting which would lead to Veteran's Day holiday, their regular Monday meet November 13, 2018.
+Prior to the City Commission's applietter to the County indicating that the ILA being presente will be presented to the City Commission for approval. approved so the City can then release the impact fees that should be remitted to the County.
+The City Commission part of their agenda item. have been held on November 12, 2018 but ting was moved to the next day, Tuesday roval, City Manager, David Dyess, sent a d to the Board is the same document that Both parties are anxious to get the ILA at have been collected by the City to date

 ISSUES:

-Having Interlocal Agreements between governmental agencies is a benefit for both parties, as it provides specific actions and abilities for the parties.
-However, there should be on-going modifications to these agreements over time, as circumstances change.
+Having Interlocal Agreements between governmental ag- provides specific actions and abilities for the parties modifications to these agreements over time, as circumstan s.
+However, there should be on-going

 LEGAL SUFFICIENCY REVIEW:

 The ILA presented has been reviewed and modified by the County's legal department.

 RECOMMENDED ACTION:

 RECOMMENDATION

-Move that the Board adopt the Impact Fee Interlocal Agreement between Martin County and the City of Stuart.
+Move that the Board adopt the Impact Fee Interlocal Agree of Stuart. ement between Martin County and the City

 ALTERNATIVE RECOMMENDATIONS

 None

-File #: 19-0058, Version: 1

 FISCAL IMPACT:

 RECOMMENDATION

-ot remitted to the C County since Octob to the County the impact fees that er 2016.
-Those impact fees will then ly.
+Once the proposed ILA is approved, the City has agreed to the City has collected and not remitted to the County since be programmed into the County's budget and allocated acc October 2016.
+Those impact fees will then

-ALTERNATIVE RECOMME None NDATIONS
+ALTERNATIVE RECOMMENDATIONS None

-DOCUMENT(S) REQUIRING G ACTION:
+DOCUMENT(S) REQUIRING ACTION:

-☐Budget Transfer / Amenda ment  Chair Let ter ☑Contract / Agreement
+☐Budget Transfer / Amendment ☐ Chair Letter ☑Contract / Agreement

-☐Grant / Application □Notice □Ordinance Resolution
+☐Grant / Application ☐Other: □Notice □Ordinance □Resolution

-□Other: